maikelbos0/VDT.Core.DependencyInjection/src/VDT.Core.DependencyInjection/README.md

 - `Attributes.SingletonServiceImplementationAttribute` marks the implementation to be registered as a singleton service under the supplied service type

-The extension methods `Attributes.ServiceCollectionExtensions.AddAttributeServices` are convenience methods that you can use if you don't need any other service type providers or additional setup of service registration.
+The extension methods `Attributes.ServiceCollectionExtensions.AddAttributeServices` are convenience methods that you can use if you don't need any other service registration providers or additional setup of service registration.

 ### Example